Raw bones are best, but there is one situation where cooked bones are ok

 For another article on raw diet feeding, click here.

-For information on natural diet feeding, subscribe here to receive a free raw and cooked diet course.
+For information on natural diet feeding, sign up here to receive an upcoming raw food course.

 For information what essential supplements to give your dog, click here.